-Using the Fleet Secure web portal the ship operator/owner can remotely upload configurations to be implemented onboard so that Fleet Secure Endpoint can be configured remotely.
-The user can also configure alerts to reflect owner/operator preferences, so that events such as virus detections or blocked network attacks are also flagged up.
+Using the Fleet Secure web portal the superyacht owner/manager can remotely upload configurations to be implemented onboard so that Fleet Secure Endpoint can be configured remotely.
+The user can also configure alerts to reflect owner/manager preferences, so that events such as virus detections or blocked network attacks are also flagged up.

-In common with any proposed solution, Fleet

-Secure Endpoint will only assist in reaching IMO

-compliance when correctly implemented: this

-means the risk assessment needs to have been

-completed, while the Fleet Secure Endpoint monthly

-report will included in the Safety Management
+In common with any proposed solution, Fleet Secure Endpoint will only assist in reaching IMO compliance when correctly implemented: this means the risk assessment needs to have been completed, while the Fleet Secure Endpoint monthly report will be included in the Safety Management Manual.

-Manual.